 The effects of progesterone within a healthy hormonal range are experienced throughout a woman's entire body:

-During the luteal phase, the release of progesterone causes small volumes of thick cervical mucus to be secreted that are impenetrable to sperm.
+During the luteal phase, the release of progesterone causes small volumes of thick cervical mucus to be secreted that is impenetrable to sperm.
 This increased viscosity also protects the cervix from ascending infection at the time of implantation.

 Kidneys and liver